fshchudlo/stinky-socks/README.md

 - Specify repos you're interested in [app.importConfig.ts](src/app.importConfig.ts) (currently only GitHub is supported).
 - Specify GitHub tokens for import configs in the way you prefer (e.g. via environment variables).
-- Run the ```npm run start:docker``` command to start preconfigured Postgres and Grafana, build and run the importer and listen for its logs.
+- Run the ```npm run docker-import:start``` command to start preconfigured Postgres and Grafana, build and run the importer and listen for its logs.

 > 💡 People use tools in diverse ways, and the importer logic may not always account for every scenario.
 Time zones, Git